 b.)
 Research things to do so you can budget accordingly (admission fees for major tourist attractions are expensive as they are often collected by the government or a private company).

 c.)
 Book a hotel for only the first night you arrive at a new city.
-This way, you have a guaranteed bed for when you arrive, and you don’t have to commit past the first night in case you don’t like it or if it is too expensive.
+This way, you have a guaranteed bed for when you arrive, an address for the disembark card, and you don’t have to commit past the first night in case you don’t like it or if it is too expensive.
 And if it is okay, you can simply extend.
 Also, you have the option of an airport pick up.
 I booked an airport pick up for the first time when I went to Cambodia last year.
 This was so helpful!
-I didn’t risk being scammed by the taxis outside the airport, I wasn’t lost, confused, or frustrated.
+I didn’t risk being scammed by the taxis outside the airport, I wasn’t lost, confused, or frustrated after hours of traveling.
 Why haven’t I ever arrange that before??
 I will do that as much as possible from now on.

 3.)
 Travel light Budget airlines charge for everything now.
 Some even charge for (bottled) water.
 Last October, I took 6 flights within a month, and I only had a 7kg backpack as a carry on.
 I saved a lot of money because I did not have to check in a bag.
 Also, bring snacks (I always bring snacks).
-Airport food is really expensive, and trying to eat healthy while traveling may take some effort.
+Airport food is really expensive (airport everything is really expensive), and trying to eat healthy while traveling may take some effort.

 4.)
 Pick the right ATM card.
 Some ATM cards will reimburse you for international withdrawals.
 And if they do, take out more money at a time so you have less frequent charges.
 Be sure to let your bank know the countries you will be traveling.
 A Malaysian ATM stole $5,000 from me.
 And my bank did not alert me while this was happening!
 I typically travel with enough cash to last me three weeks, and depend on the ATM for anything extra.
 You also do not want to travel with too much cash (just in case).